Helping divers make informed decisions about training, gear, skills, and safety at every stage of their journey.

 Good as an emergency backup if already ownedSubscription required for full functionality

-Why I Chose the Apple Watch Ultra 2
+Why I Tried the Apple Watch Ultra 2

 Verdict

 Would I buy it again?
-Not just for diving, no.
+Not for diving, no. But I still use it every day for non-dive purposes.

 Deep Dive into the Score